-We’ll talk through each of those five stages in this section of the blog.
+We’ll talk through each of those five stages in this section.

 Phase 1: Planning

 Planning is one of the most important parts of building a road, but not many people know about how much planning goes into the roads they drive on.

 When you start a road project, you must first understand what your local Department of Transportation (DOT) or Building Department requires in order to issue a permit.

 You should then work with an engineer as well as landscape architects, soil scientists, and other professionals to ensure you have the right information to build your road.

 These professionals will help you draw a plan of your road.